 Depending on your faith tradition, Transfiguration Sunday can be celebrated at different times during the year: on the Sunday before Lent starts, on the second Sunday of Lent, or in August.
-The lectionary readings for Transfiguration Sunday are both fantastical and challenging but it’s a great time to break out some uplifting sheet music!
-So today I’m sharing six piano arrangement ideas to celebrate this unusual Sunday.
+The lectionary readings for Transfiguration Sunday are both fantastical and challenging but it’s a great time to break out some uplifting sheet music.
+So here are six piano arrangement ideas to celebrate this exciting Sunday!

 Another majestic piano arrangement, this setting of hymn tune Schönster Herr Jesu is a striking prelude, offertory, or postlude for more advanced pianists.
 It has a slightly tricky middle section that borrows ideas from Liszt’s Liebesträume but it can truly make an impression – and it’s handy for weddings and recitals, too.

-If you’re looking for something a little zestier for Transfiguration Sunday church services, this spirited, syncopated piano medley might be the ticket.
+Looking for something a little zestier for Transfiguration Sunday?
+This spirited, syncopated piano medley might be the ticket.
 Combining hymn tunes Hanover and St. Denio, it’s quick to prepare and fun to play – especially as a postlude!

 Ascending key signatures in this piano arrangement of hymn tune Lauda Anima can really raise listeners’ spirits heavenward.
 It’s alternate text Alleluia!
 Song of Gladness is a traditional favorite for the Sunday before Lent to bid farewell to using the word “alleluia”.